-Electricity is supplied according to the Electricity Act 41 of 1987 as amended, the Municipal Electricity By-Laws as amended from time to time, the Occupational Health and Safety Act 85 of 1993, additional regulations as approved by Council and the conditions laid down by Director Infrastructure and Housing Services.
+Electricity is supplied according to the Electricity Act 41 of 1987 as amended, the Municipal Electricity By-Laws as amended from time to time, the Occupational Health and Safety Act 85 of 1993, additional regulations as approved by Council and the conditions laid down by Senior Manager Infrastructure Services.

 Emthanjeni municipality purchases its electricity from Eskom, through 3 intake points, which are De Aar, Britstown and Hanover.
 Records reveal that:

-• The highest ever MD reached by the De Aar intake point was 11 217.24 kVA in July 2008.
+- The highest ever MD reached by the De Aar intake point was 11 217.24 kVA in July 2008.
 The NMD is 10MVA.
-The hospital.
-The NMD was increased to 11 500 kVA (January 2015);

-NMD is planned to be increased to 15 MVA to make provision for an anticipated extra load from the new De Aar the area.
-The NMD was increased to 1 400 kVA (January 2015);

-• The highest ever MD reached by the Britstown intake point was 1 212.08 kVA in July 2008.
-The NMD is however

-600kVA.
-The NMD is planned to be increased to 1 300kVA to make provision of extra load from new housing projects in

-The highest ever MD reached by the Hanover intake point was 485.91 kVA in September 2009.
-The NMD is however directly from Eskom.
+The NMD is planned to be increased to 15 MVA to make provision for an anticipated extra load from the new De Aar hospital.
+The NMD was increased to 11 500 kVA (January 2015); - The highest ever MD reached by the Britstown intake point was 1 212.08 kVA in July 2008.
+The NMD is however 600kVA.
+The NMD is planned to be increased to 1 300kVA to make provision of extra load from new housing projects in the area.
+The NMD was increased to 1 400 kVA (January 2015); - The highest ever MD reached by the Hanover intake point was 485.91 kVA in September 2009.
+The NMD is however 300 kVA.
+The increase to 600 kVA was completed in January 2015.

+De Aar being the main intake point and the spine of the municipality electricity network has 30MVA installed capacity feeding directly from Eskom.
 This does not include the medium to low voltage distribution transformers.
 De Aar network will be able to take an extra 3MVA from supply on a 6.6kV network, which is primarily De Aar West, Industrial and Waterdal areas.